 In 2013 he returned to further his studies completing a Masters in Sports Physiotherapy at UCD.
 Research topics he has carried out to date include: 'The Reliability of The Lindop Mobility Scale with Parkinson's Disease', 'Evaluation of Speed and Power in Gaelic Footballers', and most recently 'Reliability of the Functional Movement Screen with long distance runners'.

 A keen athlete himself Rob has been immersed in exercise and sport all his life playing inter county football with Kildare, rugby with Clontarf but now a keen runner taking part in marathon events for the past 11 years, recently running a 65km ultra marathon in isolation to raise money for ALONE IRELAND.
 He has a particular interest in movement and mechanics and sees a broad range of patients from those having undergone orthopaedic surgery, with sports injuries to more complex conditions like persistent low back pain.
-His interest in movement mechanics and pain spans across all walks of life and applies similar assessment and treatment principles.
+His interest in movement and pain spans across the entire life span and applies similar assessment and treatment principles.